 My average earnings through Hub Pages: Approximately $250 per year (first year)

 I write hubs on everything and anything that comes to mind right now.
 I am so happy that I have found a place to share all the bottled up words and stories that have been inside me for years.
 I plan to eventually settle down though and write mostly about motherhood, romance/marriage, and becoming a work at home entrepreneur.

 Update, Spring 2015

 I am finally working from home as my only way to earn money.
 From September of 2012 to June of 2014 I was a substitute teacher through Kelly Educational services, But a recent move to Georgia made that career obsolete as there isn't a Kelly Educational Services program near me.
 I live in the mountains of North Georgia with my husband and dog and am very happily freelance writing and selling on eBay.
 I love both forms of work and am finally living my entrepreneurial dream!
-I also have had a few writing clients since I have been in Georgia so I write for them and a few websites, and my 2 blogs.
+I also have had a few writing clients since I have been in Georgia, so I write for them, for a few websites, and my two blogs.